Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 D3 stands for **Data Driven Documents**.
 We will unpack this title in three parts.

 ## Data
 D3 has straightforward functions to grab data from a variety of sources including XMLHttpRequests, text files, JSON blobs, HTML document fragments, XML document fragments, comma-separated values (CSV) files, and tab-separated values (TSV) files.
-The data is converted to a D3 "selection", which is just an array.
-Part of the tremendous power of D3 is that it can select and join data elements quickly and efficiently.
+Part of the tremendous power of D3 is that it can take data from a variety of sources, merge different data sources, and then join data elements to the visual elements that represent the data.

 ## Driven

 **Driven** is actually one of the defining characteristics of D3: the graphical elements are defined by the data.
 In other words, each circle, line, or polygon also contains the data they are defined by.
-A desktop GIS software works this way while you're working on your map, but when you export your map the vector-based features lose the data that defines them.
-If you export a raster image those attributes are completely converted to color values.
+A desktop GIS software works in the same way while you're working on your map, but when you export the map, the vector-based features lose the data that defines them.
+If you export a raster image those attributes are completely converted to color values and the data is detached completely.

 That type of thing doesn't happen in D3.
 Not only does your data define the elements in your graphic, the data is also bound (joined) to the elements in your document.
 A circle isn't just a circle element with an x,y and radius, it's also the data that originated the element in the first place.
 This characteristic of D3 allows data to drive your visualization, not only upon creation, but throughout its life cycle.